LLoadout/laravel-inforce/README.md

 php artisan vendor:publish --tag=LLoadoutInforce-views
 ```

-## Logging in

-LLoadout inforce will default create a user with username of `john@doe.com` and the password `password`

 ## Navigation

 It provides a ui for navigation management and navigation permissions.

-Therefore you have to add this tag after the dashboard navigation div in navigation.blad.php
+Therefore you have to add this tag after the dashboard navigation div in navigation-menu.blade.php

 ```php
  <livewire:navigation/>
 ```

+## Logging in

+LLoadout inforce will default create a user with username of `john@doe.com` and the password `password`

 ## Installing Laravel Jetstream ( if you didn't already install it )